-When equipping an industrial cart or truck with heavy duty casters, there are many combinations that can be used to gain certain steering or handling characteristics.
-This discussion includes some of the more common combinations for industrial use as well as their properties, benefits and drawbacks.
+When equipping an industrial cart or truck with heavy-duty casters, there are many combinations that can be used to gain certain steering or handling characteristics.
+Depending on how you are going to use your cart will determine what caster wheel configuration is best for you.

 4-Wheel Caster Steer